Barcelona's Untouchables: Why Messi, Ter Stegen, De Jong & Fati won't be sold | Goal.com

 Their dream was to reunite him with his good friend Neymar but, due to their cash-flow problems, the hope now is to bring in Lautaro Martinez, a player that Messi holds in the highest esteem.

-Even that won't be easy, though, given the Inter striker's €111 million buy-out clause, which is why Barca are trying to persuade the Milanese outfit to accept a player-plus-cash deal.
+Even that will not be easy, though, given the Inter striker's €111 million buy-out clause, which is why Barca are trying to persuade the Milanese outfit to accept a player-plus-cash deal.

 It's a similar story with Miralem Pjanic, with the Catalans presently trying to persuade Juventus to agree to an NBA-style trade.